Sahibnoor/Visualizing-Model-Performance-with-Bank-Data/README.md

 # 🏦 Visualizing Model Performance with Bank Data

-This project was completed as part of the **Data Science for Business (Course 657)** in the MSBA program at **UMass Amherst – Isenberg School of Management**.
+This project was completed as part of the **657 - Data Science for Business** course in the MSBA program at **UMass Amherst – Isenberg School of Management**.
 The objective was to build and evaluate classification models using bank marketing data, and to effectively visualize and interpret model performance for business decision-making.

 ## 🎯 Objective